 - Adobe Premier Elements – this is what I use for video editing.
 A stand-alone program.
 The full pro program is a subscription service.

 - Scrivener – I’ve used this in the past.
 Looks useful. £47

 - Plottr – software for planning a novel.
 I haven’t tried it myself but have read some good reviews. $25

 - Wonderdraft – for making fantasy maps. $29.99

 - Calibre – for reading e-pub files and converting docx files to e-pub.
 Free

 - Kindle previewer – what it says on the tin.
-Can be used to convert files to mobi, but uploading to kdp and downloading the mobi file is another way.
+Can be used to convert doc and docx files to mobi.

 - Publisher Rocket – For finding the best categories and keywords for your book on Amazon.
 Saves a lot of time. $97